Clutch

 Clutch assembly is mounted onto the flywheel as shown below.
 The input shaft of the transmission is connected to the engine through splined hub on disk plate.

-When driver presses pedal, the fork is activated to push the release bearing onto the diaphragm finger and disengage the clutch.
+Two methods of controls over clutches are available When driver presses pedal, the fork is activated to push the release bearing onto the diaphragm finger and disengage the clutch.
 When the pedal is released by the driver, diaphragm will again push the pressure plate to hold disk plate firmly against the flywheel.

 When the clutch is engaged, the disk plate is held firmly between the pressure plate and the flywheel.
 As the disk plate rotates so will the input shaft of transmission, because they are connected together by the splined hub.
 When diaphragm is pressed by the release bearing, the pressure plate is pulled back and released the disk plate therefore disengaged the clutch.